vibewell25/vibewell/docs/docs/security/legal-requirements-review.md

 ## Conclusion

-The Vibewell platform demonstrates strong overall legal compliance, with a few areas requiring remediation as detailed in the plan above.
+The VibeWell platform demonstrates strong overall legal compliance, with a few areas requiring remediation as detailed in the plan above.
 The platform's compliance framework is robust, with appropriate policies, procedures, and monitoring systems in place.
 The identified compliance gaps are being addressed according to the remediation plan, with most issues expected to be resolved within the next two quarters.

 ---

-*This review was conducted by Vibewell's legal team in collaboration with external counsel specializing in technology, privacy, and consumer protection law.
+*This review was conducted by VibeWell's legal team in collaboration with external counsel specializing in technology, privacy, and consumer protection law.
 The review represents a point-in-time assessment as of [Current Date].*